Plan Your Stay

 Casino Building: If you had a hankerin' to dance with a one-armed bandit - forget about it.
 Avalon's Casino has no gambling, just a deserved reputation as one of the jewels in the crown of Southern California landmarks.
 Built in 1929 at a then astronomical cost of $2 million, the circular Moorish masterpiece is an Art Deco lover's delight.
 It hosts a movie theatre, a museum and frequent weddings and dances in the circular ballroom.
 Walk in the footsteps of millions and take a stroll along Via Casino walkway to experience this architectural marvel.

 Catalina Conservancy: This private, non-profit organization is responsible for protecting nearly 90 percent of Catalina Island.
 Education and recreation are other goals and the Conservancy offers an array of programs to support its mission, ranging from week-long volunteer vacations to a summer naturalist program and monthly hikes.

 Get Wet: It all started with an intrepid and entrepreneurial fisherman who cut out the bottom of his rowboat, replaced it with a pane of glass and charged the curious for a ride across the top of the sea.
 Nowadays, whether you're interested in a glass bottom boat tour or a wreck dive with Nitrox, you'll find a buffet of options for exploring the underwater world.

 Geocaching: How can you not like the idea of using a multi-billion-dollar collection of military satellites to find worthless junk hidden by individuals similarly inclined?
-Portable GPS units utilize those aforementioned satellites to direct you to geocaches hidden around the world, in an international treasure hunt that has achieved world-wide popularity.
+Cellphones and/or portable GPS units utilize those aforementioned satellites to direct you to geocaches hidden around the world, in an international treasure hunt that has achieved world-wide popularity.
 Several geocaches can be found right here in Avalon, just enough to whet your appetite for this addicting diversion.
-Don't want to bring your laptop or your GPS unit?
-Use ours, just ask the front desk when you arrive.

 Golf: We've got both kinds: A nine-hole executive course that can be played with two sets of tees for 18-hole play and a classic miniature golf course that will have you and your amigos giggling for hours.